-Fiscal year 2018 marked a year of continued, increases related to technology.
+Fiscal year 2019 marked a year of continued increases related to technology.
 The primary drivers include security, internet, network and software maintenance.
-Upgrades to the 911 Communications NICE/recording equipment totaled nearly \$300K, while additional upgrades and enhancements to our audio/visual equipment in this same department totaled roughly \$160K.
+Backup and recovery infrastructure totaled nearly \$300K, while additional upgrades and enhancements to audio/visual equipment for all of our county and district courtrooms totaled \$1.3M.
 In addition to upgrades, the budget funded another half million dollars to add internet capability and enhancements to several new buildings expected to open next year.
 In FY 16 Williamson County funded the first year of a five-year plan to overhaul our existing network.
-FY 18 will mark year three (of five) of an annual \$230K lease amount to further complete this project for the long term technological growth within the county.
+FY 19 will mark year four (of five) of an annual \$230K lease amount to further complete this project for the long-term technological growth within the county.
 The current network has been in place for nearly twenty years.
 The age of the network coupled with significant growth has left the current network strained and inefficient.
-The Commissioners Court also approved \$1.9M to fund our third and final year of a radio replacement program.
-Last but not least, the increasing need for software and video storage coupled with digital evidence requirements has, again, added nearly half million dollars to the budget in this year alone.
+The Commissioners Court also approved \$350K for a Software Defined Network and another \$304K to fund Softcode, an effile system designed to manage civil papers throughout the lifecycle of the case.